eyzi/blog/posts/a-serendipitous-career.md

 developer.
 I am getting paid yet again double of my previous job.
 Life is well.
 Money is not a problem.
 Workload is not a problem.
 I may very well come across another challenge that I can't foresee.
 I strongly doubt it, but I'll deal with it when that happens.
-Right now, I am satisfied.
-I would even consider this as a dream job.
+As of writing this post, I have just passed my first year with the company.
+It is still nothing short of a dream job.
 This is all I've ever wanted to do for a living.

 It's crazy how everything fell into place the way they did.
 I was satisfied with every job I had in my programming career.
 What lead me